marko-js/marko/packages/marko/docs/rendering.md

   Page.render(
     {
       $global: {
-        isIos: /iPad|iPhone/.test(ua), // Serialized and available on the server and browser as `out.global.isIos`
+        isIos: /iPad|iPhone/.test(ua), // Serialized and available on the server and browser as `$global.isIos`
-        isAndroid: /Android/.test(ua), // Serialized and available on the server and browser as `out.global.isAndroid` req, // Only available server-side and not serialized, because it’s not in `serializedGlobals`
+        isAndroid: /Android/.test(ua), // Serialized and available on the server and browser as `$global.isAndroid` req, // Only available server-side and not serialized, because it’s not in `serializedGlobals`

         serializedGlobals: {